greco-project/pvcompare/docs/model_assumptions.rst

 ------------------

 For the electricity demand, the BDEW load profile for households (H0) is scaled with the annual demand of a certain population.
+It is assumed that the electricity demand covers all electrical demand used for lightning, home appliances, cooling and cooking.
+For the latter it is assumed that all cooking is based on electricity only.
+Therefore the electrical part of the cooking demand is substracted from the total electrical demand before the total cooking demand is added.
+The electricity demand does not cover space heating, nor warm water.
+Therefore the electrical fraction of space heating and warm water is substracted from the electricity demand.

-Therefore the annual electricity demand is calculated by the following procedure:
+The annual electricity demand is calculated by the following procedure:

 1)  the national residential electricity consumption for a country is calculated with the following procedure.
 The data for the total electricity consumption